eCook Meal

 What are the main ingredients in Baby Marrow Stew?

-Almonds, Baby Marrow, Cooked Chopped Tomato, Fresh Coriander, Garlic Clove, Garlic Cloves, Greek Yoghurt, Onion, Onions, Pesto Princess Harissa Paste, Poppadoms, Spice & All Things Nice Cape Malay Curry Paste, Spinach
+Almonds, Baby Marrow, Fresh Coriander, Garlic, Greek Yoghurt, Onion, Pesto Princess Harissa Paste, Poppadom, Spice & All Things Nice Cape Malay Curry Paste, Spinach, Tomato

 What is the nutritional information of Baby Marrow Stew?